 Digital Downloads will come in either JPG and/or PNG format, and occasionally in PDF format.
+The downloadable file will not have the copyright message on the image, but it is copyrighted.
+See my usage policies here.
 If available, the PNG format is the recommended one to use because the areas in the image which should be left transparent will remain so in PNG format.
 If you layer another image behind the digital download image in a digital photo editor that supports layers (like Photoshop), then the other image will be able to show through the transparent areas of the digital download.

 Pages in the JPG format are still fine to use, however any transparent areas will be saved as white on these pages.
 Any other images layered below this image in a digital photo editor that supports layers (like Photoshop), will not show through.
 That is, unless you manipulate opacity of this image or select and remove any white areas, or erase part of this image.

 Some of the Digital downloads will come in PDF format as well.
 This is an additional format for items like card fronts or digital downloads that are smaller than an 8.5 x 11 inch piece of paper.
 This will make it easier to print out the images.
 In the case of smaller card fronts or backgrounds, I will usually make the pdf contain as many copies of the image as will fit on one 8.5 x 11 inch piece of paper.
 That way you can print multiple copies without having to go into a photo editor, and/or waste paper.

 If you wish to use the digital download in a piece of digital art, than you will need to open it in a photo editor of your choice.
 I have included some tips on using digital downloads with Photoshop, but you can do similar things with other photo editors.
 Within these photo editors you can do such things as add text, change colors, re-size the image, combine other images, change the opacity, etc.